sanowl/MoRA-High-Rank-Matrix-Adaptation-for-Parameter-Efficient-Fine-Tuning-of-Large-Language-Models/README.md

 ## Acknowledgements

-MoRA is based on the research paper "MoRA: High-Rank Matrix Adaptation for Parameter-Efficient Fine-Tuning of Large Language Models" by [Author Name(s)].
+MoRA is based on the research paper "MoRA: High-Rank Matrix Adaptation for Parameter-Efficient Fine-Tuning of Large Language Models"

 ## Contact